OISF/suricata/doc/userguide/rules/payload-keywords.rst

 replace
 -------

-The replace content modifier can only be used in ips.
+The replace content modifier can only be used in IPS.
 It adjusts network traffic.
 It changes the content it follows ('abc') into another ('def'), see example: